Benchmarking Large Language Model Uncertainty for Prompt Optimization

 \subsection{Dataset and LLMs}

-We conduct experiments using GSM8K~\citep{cobbe2021training} and StrategyQA~\citep{geva2021did}, which involve multi-step math problems and complex reasoning, respectively.
-We selected these datasets because they have exact ground truth answer and involve different types of knowledge and problem-solving tasks.
-We use two large language models, GPT-3.5-Turbo~\cite{openai} and Meta-Llama-3.1-8B-Instruct~\citep{dubey2024llama3herdmodels}, to showcase that our benchmarking method is suitable for both commercial and open-source LLMs of varying sizes.
+We conduct experiments on two reasoning datasets: GSM8K~\cite{cobbe2021training} and StrategyQA~\cite{geva2021did}, which involve solving math problems and complex strategic reasoning, respectively.
+We selected these datasets because they provide exact ground truth answers and encompass diverse types of knowledge and problem-solving tasks.
+While both are reasoning datasets, GSM8K features an infinite range of possible answers, whereas StrategyQA is constrained to binary answers: "true" or "false".
+We use two large language models, GPT-3.5-Turbo\cite{openai} and Meta-Llama-3.1-8B-Instruct, to showcase that our benchmarking pipeline is suitable for both commercial and open-source LLMs of varying sizes.